groundctrl/spree_handling_fees/README.md

 > NOTE: This Rake task does not change the handling fee that was collected on previous orders.
 It only applies to orders going forward.

+## Mailers

+Spree uses [Deface](https://github.com/spree/deface) for view overrides.
+Deface needs structured data to parse the view.
+It doesn't work well with plain text.
+This issue is also talked about on [Stack Overflow](http://stackoverflow.com/questions/19145325/spree-deface-email-text-template).

+The only thing that can be done is to override the text and HTML views in your application.
+This is detailed in the wiki [here](https://github.com/groundctrl/spree_handling_fees/wiki/Text-Order-Mailer) (text) and [here](https://github.com/groundctrl/spree_handling_fees/wiki/HTML-Order-Mailer) (HTML).

+> NOTE: If you do not do this step, your order mailers will _not_ have a handling fee listed on the receipt and the math will not add up to the purchase total.

 ## Testing

 Run tests.
 This will also generate the dummy app.